DoctorKhan/best_practices/README.md

    - Monitor the server for bandwidth, connections, and resource usage to ensure high uptime.
    - Use a second machine to continuously monitor the server's availability and responsiveness.
    - The staging server may go down periodically if there are bugs, etc.
-   - The development machine should go down every time there are code changes.
+   - The staging machine should go down every time there are code changes.
 3. **Environment Separation**
    - Separate the production environment from the staging and development environments.
    - The production environment will always be on the main branch of all repositories.
    - The staging will always be on the staging branch of all repositories.
-   - The production server will always be on the main branch of all repositories.
+   - The development environment will always be on the development branch of all repositories.

 4. **Deployment**
    - Use tools like SCP, rsync, Heroku, GitHub Actions, Puppet, or other DevOps systems for continuous deployment.

 ## Code Usability
 1. Ensure code is usable by all engineers, locally deployable, testable, and reproducible.
-2. The development machine should run main tests before deployment.
+2. The development machine should run unit tests.

 ## Handling Blockers
 1. Assess and seek help immediately when encountering a blocker.